SpaghetMeNot/uvfactory/docs/extra_tools.md

 # Extra tools

-This page details the tools included with uvFactory that don't create or modify UVs directly.
+This page details the tools included with uvFactory that do not create or modify UVs directly.

 ## Sharp Edges

 Automatically mark edges as sharp on a mesh.
-This is similar to Blender's native "Smooth by Angle" modifier but lets you limit sharp edges to convex/concave edges.
-This allows you to specify different angles for sharpness for convex and concave edges by using two modifiers.
+This is similar to Blender's ***Smooth by Angle*** modifier, but with the ability to distinguish between convex and concave edges.
+This allows you to specify different angles for convex and concave sharp edges by using two modifiers.

 - **Keep Existing.** Keep all existing sharp edges.
 - **Angle.** Angle at which to mark edges as sharp.